 However, cooking my own tots in my air fryers was an amazing experience – I love them!

 Plus the amount of time, hassle, and money you’ll save is great, too.
-Cooking them yourself at home when you want it is very cool & empowering feeling.
+Cooking them yourself at home when you want is a very cool & empowering feeling.

 Not only that, but as well as being better tasting and crunchier, they’re much healthier, too!
 There’s no shortening oil to put in your body or to make a mess.